Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Certified Clinical Supervisor (CCS)

-In Connecticut, the CADC and LADC through the Department of Health (DPH) remain the primary credentials for substance abuse counselors, as they signify your permission to practice substance use disorder counseling in Connecticut as granted by a state government agency.
+In Connecticut, the CADC and LADC through the Department of Public Health (DPH) remain the primary credentials for substance abuse counselors.
+These credentials signify your permission to practice substance use disorder counseling in Connecticut as granted by a state government agency.

-Certification, however, is not considered a practice credential in Connecticut and does not grant social workers permission to practice independently.
-The Connecticut Certification Board (CCB) recommends that licensed substance abuse counselors in Connecticut also earn certification, as it verifies one’s competency based on national and international standards as determined by experts in the field.
+Certification through the Connecticut Certification Board (CCB) is not considered a practice credential in Connecticut and doesn’t grant permission to practice independently.
+The CCB recommends that licensed substance abuse counselors in Connecticut also earn certification, as it verifies competency based on national and international standards as determined by experts in the field.

-Connecticut is among a number of states that utilize both licensing and certification and see these credentials as complementary.
+Connecticut is among several states that utilize both licensing and certification and see these credentials as complementary.
 In fact, the CCB is the designated exam provider for DPH.
 It’s commonplace for DPH-credentialed substance abuse counselors in Connecticut to also earn certification.

 With this in mind, the CADC credential through the DPH serves as the primary point of entry into the field.
-That’s what we’ll be covering here in this guide.
+That’s what we’ll be covering in this guide.
+For more information about the distinction between these credentials, see our complete guide on certification vs. licensure.

 1. Complete a Required Course of Education and Consider the Benefits of a Degree